yuri-pavar/KarpovCoursesProjects/README.md

 # KarpovCoursesProjects
-My educational projects during my studying at the karpov.courses
+My educational projects during studying at the karpov.courses